 Gray is a Fellow of the Cognitive Science Society, the Human Factors & Ergonomics Society (HFES), and the American Psychological Association (APA).
 In 2008, APA awarded him the Franklin V. Taylor Award for Outstanding Contributions in the Field of Applied Experimental & Engineering Psychology.
 He is a past Chair of the Cognitive Science Society and the founding Chair of the Human Performance Modeling technical group of HFES.
 At present he is a Consulting Editor for the Psychological Review and the Executive Editor for the Cognitive Science Society’s first new journal in 30 years, Topics in Cognitive Science (topiCS).
 In 2012, he was elected a Fellow by the Alexander von Humboldt Foundation and spent his sabbatical in research at the Max Planck Institute Center for Adaptive Behavior and Cognition (ABC) in Berlin.
 Most recently, he received an IBM Faculty Award from IBM's Cognitive Systems Institute.

 - computational cognitive modeling

-- extreme expertise in interactive task performance
+- extreme expertise in dynamic decision tasks

 - please see: http://homepages.rpi.edu/~grayw/pubs/